As an Amazon Associate I earn from qualifying purchases #ad

 It features examples from the individuals and organizations that Drucker helped to guide to success, including his work assisting leaders in creating some of the world’s most influential religious organizations.

-Joseph A. Maciariello has distilled the essence of Drucker’s personal mentorship program into an easy-to-follow 52-week course.
+Joseph A. Maciariello has distilled (no two people) the essence of Drucker’s personal mentorship program into an easy-to-follow 52-week course.

 Each week contains a lesson, message, or anecdote taken from Drucker’s extensive body of published and unpublished work, moving from theme to theme throughout the year.